 Newer on-premises servers

 Most organizations that haven’t migrated to the cloud yet, have one of these two main reasons: they either require full control over the company’s data or prefer the on-prem one-time-purchase licensing model (and don’t like the cloud licensing model based on a monthly or yearly subscription).
 If that is the case, current migration options are Exchange 2016 or Exchange 2019.
-Not ideal options, since Exchange 2016 reached the end of its Mainstream Support and both Exchange 2019 and 2016 have the Extended Support End Date set to October 14, 2025.
+Not ideal options, since Exchange 2016 and 2019 reached the end of their Mainstream Support and have the Extended Support End Date set to October 14, 2025.
+In case of Exchange 2019, you also need to remember that upgrade from 2013 is only possible up to the version with CU14 installed.

 Microsoft 365 (Office 365)

-That’s the destination most companies chose – Microsoft doesn’t hide the fact that most development efforts are focused on their cloud offering.
+That’s the destination most companies are likely to choose now.
+Microsoft doesn’t hide the fact that most development efforts are focused on their cloud offering.
 Microsoft 365 and related products give you the most features and offer the easiest way to get a successful hybrid work model.
 It’s easy to make an organization available from any part of the world, while offering premium security with tools like Azure Purview or Conditional Access Policies.

 How to migrate from Exchange 2013 to Microsoft 365?